Root: Terms and components

 The main terms used to classify the architecture of a root system are:

 All components of the root architecture are regulated through a complex interaction between genetic responses and responses due to environmental stimuli.
-These developmental stimuli are categorised as intrinsic, the genetic and nutritional influences, or extrinsic, the environmental influences and are interpreted by signal transduction pathways.
+These developmental stimuli are categorized as intrinsic, the genetic and nutritional influences, or extrinsic, the environmental influences, and are interpreted by signal transduction pathways.

 Extrinsic factors affecting root architecture include gravity, light exposure, water and oxygen, as well as the availability or lack of nitrogen, phosphorus, sulphur, aluminium and sodium chloride.
 The main hormones (intrinsic stimuli) and respective pathways responsible for root architecture development include: